AverHLV/dist-truth-checker/docs/architecture.md

 ![Architecture](img/architecture.png)

 Every microservice uses its own database.
 Aggregator communicates with other micoservices via REST API.
-Sentiment analysis has a replicated instance with distributed cache by Hazelcast IMDG.
+Aggregator has a replicated instance with distributed cache by Hazelcast IMDG.